 Americans For a Clean Energy Grid Files Comments with FERC on Grid Resilience

 Diverse coalition asserts that a robust transmission system is critical to grid resilience

-Washington, D.C. — Americans for a Clean Energy Grid (“ACEG”), a diverse coalition focused on improving the high-voltage transmission grid, today submitted its comments in response to the Federal Energy Regulatory Commission (FERC) proceeding on Grid Resilience.
+WASHINGTON, D.C.
+(May 1, 2018)—Americans for a Clean Energy Grid (“ACEG”), a diverse coalition focused on improving the high-voltage transmission grid, today submitted its comments in response to the Federal Energy Regulatory Commission (FERC) proceeding on Grid Resilience.
 The comments assert that the smart, cost-effective expansion of high-voltage transmission networks, especially on an interregional basis, is a largely untapped means of enhancing the reliability and the resilience of the nation’s electric grid.

 ACEG recommends that the Commission can and should enhance reliability by promoting better planning and interconnection between the regional transmission organizations (RTOs) and independent system operators (ISOs) by:

 - Strengthening Order 1000 through mandatory interregional planning and project evaluation;